jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-11.md

-+++
+---
-title=  "Other Causes of the Disuse of the Barbarian Laws, Roman Law, and Capitularies" heading=  "Chapter 11-12" description=  "Research from Montesquieu" image= "/covers/spirit.jpg" date=  2020-03-26 author=  "Montesquieu" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-9" linkbtext=  "Chapter 9" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-13" linkftext=  "Chapter 13"
+title: "Other Causes of the Disuse of the Barbarian Laws, Roman Law, and Capitularies"
-+++
+heading: "Chapter 11"
+description: "WHEN the German nations subdued the Roman empire, they learned to write so they imitated the Romans and wrote down their own usages and digested them into codes."
+image: "/covers/spirit.jpg"
+weight: 12
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 WHEN the German nations subdued the Roman empire, they learned to write so they imitated the Romans and wrote down their own usages and digested them into codes.

-The reign of Charlemagne was followed by=
+The reign of Charlemagne was followed by:
 - unhappy reigns
 - the Norman invasions, and
 - the civil wars.